She's a

 The townsfolk hid, heard her cries,

-heard the soldiers laugh, and grunts,
+heard the soldiers laugh,

 the sound of bare-skinned hand hitting,